csusbdt/cse/advisory-board/index.md

 ---
 layout: default
 title: School of Computer Science &amp; Engineering
-description: While it is well enough to leave footprints on the sands of time, it is even more important to make sure they point in a commendable direction. – James Branch Cabell
+description: Comprised of members of the business community, these individuals meet with School representatives to discuss the relevancy of the curriculum and related issues.<hr>While it is well enough to leave footprints on the sands of time, it is even more important to make sure they point in a commendable direction.<br>&mdash; James Branch Cabell
 ---

 # Industry Advisory Board